Updated for 2020

 There aren’t many great sunset spots in Banff, but this generally is one of the best places to go.
 It can get busy around sunset as photographers crowd to get their shots.
 If you’re visiting in Summer, make sure you bring plenty of bug spray!

 This can be really, really busy in summer, as it’s a beautiful scenic pond with blue green glacial water and several fire pits for Barbecuing.
 You can’t just start a fire anywhere in Banff, so these spots are sought after!
 It’s also a nice pond to take a SUP or Kayak for a paddle.

 Bankhead used to be a bigger town than Banff, and was a mining site before the park was created.
 Check out a few of the abandoned buildings or sit in the mine carts!

-> 18. Drive the Bow Valley Parkway to Lake Louise
+18. Drive/Bike the Bow Valley Parkway to Lake Louise

-> The old Trans Canada highway will take you along the scenic route to Lake Louise.
+The old Trans Canada highway will take you along the scenic route to Lake Louise.
 You’ll pass Morant’s Curve, Johnston Canyon, Castle Mountain, Moose Meadows and many more hidden gems along the way.
 Maybe you’ll even spot some wildlife!

 New for 2020, the Bow Valley Parkway is closed to vehicles between Vermillion Lakes and Johnston Canyon.
 It’s a cyclist’s paradise.
 About 50km round trip from Vermillion to Johnston and back, and nothing but clear smooth roads and amazing views!

 This is a famous scenic viewpoint where the mountains, Bow River and the trainline all line up perfectly.
 Time it right and you’ll get one of the most stunning photos in the National Park, all just a few steps from the road.

 20. Catch the famous Rocky Mountaineer train to Vancouver